sarumike/stocks_sma/README.md

 # stocks_sma
-a  python script to track SMAs of AIM stocks
+scripts to track SMAs of AIM stocks

-A couple of python scripts to calculate 25 SMA for  AIM sticks in Uk.
+A couple of python scripts to calculate 25 SMA for  AIM stocks in Uk.

 This can be applied to any market.